 • Posts - List of posts Note: Creating a field as a list based on a separate data type allows you to seamlessly integrate all of its relevant data fields without having to create additional data points

-• Supporters - Like of users
+• Supporters - List of users

 • Supporting - List of users